hunicus/mempool/frontend/src/app/docs/api-docs/prebuild/README.md

 <!--------------------------------------------------------------------------------------------------

-  EXAMPLE OF HOW A REST API DOC OBJECT WORKS
+  EXAMPLE OF HOW AN REST API DOC OBJECT WORKS

   {
     //GENERAL INFO
     //the following properties must be specified for every rest endpoint

-    type: "endpoint",                                                               //string, must be either 'endpoint' or 'category'
+    type: "endpoint",                                                               //string; must be either 'endpoint' or 'category'
     category: "blocks",
     httpRequestMethod: "GET",
-    fragment: "get-blocks",                                                         //string, for anchor links
+    fragment: "get-blocks",                                                         //string; for anchor links
     title: "GET Blocks",
-    showConditions: bitcoinNetworks.concat(liquidNetworks).concat(["bisq"]),        //array that determines which network docs pages show the endpoint
+    showConditions: bitcoinNetworks.concat(liquidNetworks).concat(["bisq"]),        //array; determines which network's docs pages show the endpoint
-    showCodeExamples: showCodeExamples,                                             //an object that determines which code examples are shown on each network; can be modified using toggleCodeExampleVisibility() for convenience
+    showCodeExamples: showCodeExamples,                                             //object; determines which code examples are shown on each network, can be modified using toggleCodeExampleVisibility() for convenience

     //PROPERTIES FOR ALL NETWORKS
     //the following properties apply to ALL networks unless overridden